 The route we are taking is approximately 2.8 miles long, leaving our site and joining the A6178 Sheffield Road at Ickles, it then travels westwards along Sheffield Road through Templeborough, past the Tata Steel works and the Magna Centre.
-It will pass under the M1 Motorway, in a service duct, at Junction 34 (South) and continues along the A6178 before turning north westwards along Vulcan Road to join Meadowhall Way.
-The cable will then head around Meadowhall Way running northwards, eventually crossing the River Don and then travelling southwesterly along Meadowhall Road, the A6109, to join the Northern Power Grid electricity substation at Wincobank.
+It passes under the M1 Motorway, in a service duct, at Junction 34 (South) and continues along the A6178 before turning north westwards along Vulcan Road to join Meadowhall Way.
+The cable heads around Meadowhall Way running northwards, eventually crossing the River Don and then travelling south-westerly along Meadowhall Road, the A6109, to join the Northern Power Grid electricity substation at Wincobank.

 Bridge lift over the River Don

 The Templeborough Biomass Power Plant project continues to make great progress, not only has the skyline changed with the construction of the power plant, but now a new bridge has been installed across the River Don at the site.